 When you first start with grounding, it’s best to keep your eyes open, so that you’re aware of everything that’s going on around you.

 It’s also important to avoid waiting for your levels of distress to get too overwhelming.
-If you can, try doing a grounding exercise when you first notice your emotions.
+If you can, try grounding yourself when you first start to notice stressful emotions.

-When possible, it can also be helpful to rate your mood or level of distress before and after your grounding exercise on a scale of 0-10, so that you can see what impact it’s had.
-Even if a technique doesn’t work at first, it’s worth sticking at it for a little while and practising to see if things change overtime.
+When possible, it can also be helpful to rate your mood or level of distress before and after your grounding exercise on a scale of 0-10, so that you can see the impact.
+Even if a technique doesn’t work at first, it’s worth sticking at it for a little while and practising to see if things change over time.

-Some people also find it useful to practise grounding when they’re feeling okay, as this can take less effort when you need it the most.
+Some people also find it useful to practise grounding when they’re feeling okay, as this can take less effort and mean you know what to do when you need it the most.
 You might also like to make a list of any triggers that tend to provoke your symptoms, as this can help you feel more prepared and anticipate situations where you may need to use grounding.

-We know from research that more people than ever before are struggling with their mental health.
-While it’s not a treatment, grounding can be a useful technique for helping people cope with and manage distressing emotions and unwanted memories.
+With more people than ever before struggling with their mental health, grounding can be a useful technique to help people cope with and manage distressing emotions.

-Remember, grounding can take practise, but it usually becomes easier with time.
-Plus, everyone’s different and the most important thing is finding a technique that works for you.
+Remember, grounding takes practise, but it becomes easier with time.
+Plus, everyone’s different so the most important thing is finding a technique that works for you.

 For further reading, head over to the healthy mind section of our website.
-Here you’ll find everything from tips for building confidence and self-esteem to information on counselling, therapy, focus, and motivation.
+Here, you’ll find everything from tips for building confidence to information on counselling, therapy, focus, and motivation.